This blog was updated April 23, 2020

 Mental Health Benefits of Keeping a Gratitude List

 It encourages self-acceptance and self-confidence.
 Choosing to think about what you are most grateful for makes you proactive in your own healing.
-You are not passively waiting for some positive experience to make you feel better in the future; you are creating your own happiness in the present.
+You are not passively waiting for some positive experience to make you feel better in the future.
+You are creating your own happiness in the present.
 This makes you feel empowered, confident, and in control of your life, allowing you to accept the things you cannot change and make strides to improve the things you can.

 It can provide a powerful mental health boost in a short period of time.
 Thinking about or writing a gratitude list should not take much time out of your day because lists tend to be concise and easy to remember by nature.
 If you do not have the extra time or you are not willing to write at length, a gratitude list allows you to focus on the “greatest hits” of your life.
 Because you also get to choose how long you’d like your list to be or how much time you’d like to spend thinking about it, this therapeutic activity can fit in seamlessly with your busy schedule.
 Once your positive thinking becomes routine, you may even be able to make your list twice as long in half the time!

 It changes your mindset for the better and fosters mental clarity.
 Creating a gratitude list pushes you to think about the good and the bad.
 In the beginning, you may find that starting to list the parts of your life that make you happy can help temporarily ward off feelings of sadness, emptiness, or low self-esteem.
 Over time, you are likely to find more and more points to add to your list because you are becoming more open-minded and positive as you focus more on the good in your life.
-While reflecting on your life, you may even find that something you once perceived as a negative experience could actually have benefitted you in a way you never realized before.
+While reflecting on your life, you may even find that something you once perceived as a negative experience could actually have benefited you in a way you never realized before.

 It helps you attract positive influences.
 As you practice taking inventory of everything that you appreciate, you will become more skilled at separating the positive influences in your life from the destructive ones.
 This has a snowball effect: the more time you spend with positive people, the brighter your outlook will become.
 And because others can distinguish between positive and negative energy, you may start to attract new positive friendships and relationships with the help of your newfound optimism.

 It teaches you to sit with discomfort.
-Keeping a gratitude list is like sticking to a gym routine in a sense.
+Keeping a gratitude list is like sticking to a gym routine (or an at-home workout routine) in a sense.
 Often, the instances when you don’t feel like following through are the times you can benefit most from taking action, such as when you are feeling especially disheartened or fatigued.
 Being able to push through discomfort is an especially useful skill for those living with addiction because it can make a person less likely to make impulsive, unhealthy decisions to cope with stress.